Current Funded Projects

 Validation of the Assessment of Culturally and Contextually Relevant Supports (ACCReS): Supporting educators of diverse students with or at risk for disabilities

-(2017-2021; no cost extension until 12/2023)
+(2017-2021; no cost extension until 12/2023; finalizing dissemination in 2024 and 2025)

 This project is to develop and validate a teacher self-assessment, the Assessment of Culturally and Contextually Relevant Supports (ACCReS).
 The ACCReS assesses the extent to which educators use evidence-based culturally and contextually relevant academic and behavioral practices, make data-based educational decisions, and have access to training/support systems to promote the use of these practices.
 Results of the self-assessment can be used to identify professional development needs and strengthen educators' delivery of academic and behavior supports to for youth in Grade PK-12.